V-Kudryashov/md-Files/BikeLab/BikeLab.md

 #### 2.1 IKControl
 **Description**<br>
 This script provides full-body IK (Inverse Kinematics) control for a character riding a bike, bicycle, or in a motoball game.
 It allows the character to interact realistically with the vehicle, including leaning, pedaling, and foot positioning.

+**Fields**
+- **posInterpolated** -
+- **lookAt (bool)** - Enable/disable head tracking to look at a target. target (Transform): The target for the character to look at (if lookAt is enabled). ball (Transform): The ball object for motoball mode. accelerator (bool): Enable/disable accelerator control.
+Break (bool): Enable/disable brake control. leftHandHandle (Transform): The left hand handle for IK. rightHandHandle (Transform): The right hand handle for IK. leftFootHandle (Transform): The left foot handle for IK. rightFootHandle (Transform): The right foot handle for IK. getOnFootpegs (bool): Enable/disable getting on footpegs. bikerRigidbody (Rigidbody): The Rigidbody of the character. bikeRigidbody (Rigidbody): The Rigidbody of the bike. mode (Enum): The mode of the character (Bike, Bicycle, Motoball). frame (Transform): The frame of the bike (for visual purposes). leftPedalFootHandle (Transform): The left pedal foot handle. rightPedalFootHandle (Transform): The right pedal foot handle. leftPedalVisualModel (Transform): The visual model for the left pedal. rightPedalVisualModel (Transform): The visual model for the right pedal. shiftUpAcc (float): The acceleration threshold for shifting up. shiftHeight (float): The height for shifting up. onLeanAction (Enum): Action to take on leaning (None, LeftRightMotion, FootDown, Both). spineToSteer (float): The amount of spine rotation for steering. footTargetPosition (Vector3): The target position for the feet. hipsRotationX (float): The initial rotation of the hips on the X axis. spineRotationX (float): The initial rotation of the spine on the X axis. lElbow (Transform): The left elbow transform for IK hints. rElbow (Transform): The right elbow transform for IK hints. lKnee (Transform): The left knee transform for IK hints. rKnee (Transform): The right knee transform for IK hints. inputData (InputData): Input data for the IK control.